 The Foundation has offered to work with the vaping industry and the Ministry of Health to help create and inform this advice.

-ARFNZ agrees that loyalty programs and promotions should only be allowed from registered vaping speciality outlets.
+ARFNZ agrees that loyalty programs and promotions should only be allowed from registered vaping specialty outlets.

 ARFNZ agrees that demonstrations should happen in specialist vape stores only.